Why have a CPAP humidifier?

 You should always check your CPAP machine’s manual or contact the manufacturer for recommendations on which humidifiers are the best options for your machine.

 Humidity levels will need to be adjusted frequently as the seasons change or if a person travels to a different climate.
 If you’re congested or dry, turn up the humidity (and tube temperature if possible), and if you have any condensation or water in your tube or mask, turn down the humidity (and/or turn up the tube temperature if possible).

-What humidity level should I use for my CPAP?
+What humidity level settings should I use for my CPAP?

 Daron L. Scherr is a Board-Certified Sleep Doctor and the Clinic Director of The Sleep Institute, located in Pocatello, Idaho says: While there is a small amount of research indicating high humidity can decrease pressure requirements a small amount, I don’t believe the research outweighs personal comfort and nasal health issues.

 I recommend setting the humidifier on maximum and working down from there.

 Sleep specialist Jeannine Louise Gingras, MD is the Medical Director of Gingras Sleep Medicine in Charlotte, North Carolina says: The humidity level on cpap machine is what is comfortable for you.
 Some patients do not like the heated feature and do not use it, and you do not want rain out (water accumulating in the hose).
 If you are waking with a dry mouth, you may want to increase the humidity by increasing the heat.
 I typically start midway.